The problem

 summarise(temp = mean(value, na.rm = TRUE), .groups = "drop")Visualizing grid coverage

-The compare_grids() function shows how grid points align
+We use compare_grids() to see how the grid points align

 with polygon boundaries.